marcobacis/marcobacis.github.io/content/blog/2025-review.md

 permalink: 2025-review
 ---

 Hi 👋  welcome to the usual end-of-year recap on the blog!
-This is the 4th year in a row I manage to write (here are [the](https://marcobacis.dev/blog/2022-a-review/) [older](https://marcobacis.dev/blog/2023-review/) [posts](https://marcobacis.dev/blog/2024-review/)).
+This is the 4th year in a row I manage to do it (here are [the](https://marcobacis.dev/blog/2022-a-review/) [older](https://marcobacis.dev/blog/2023-review/) [posts](https://marcobacis.dev/blog/2024-review/)).

 Even though I don't write much on the blog, I take the time to reflect on the past year and write a free-form post.
 Feel free to skip it: it's mostly a self-retrospective.